 And that’s where our rash guards come in.
-Divers with the Healthy Seas initiative recover discarded fishing nets from the Adriatic and Nordic seas, which are then processed in a manner that breaks down the original plastic into malleable material that can be turned into into new fabrics.
+Divers with the Healthy Seas initiative recover discarded fishing nets from the Adriatic and Nordic seas, which are then processed in a manner that breaks down the original plastic into malleable material that can be turned into new fabrics.
 Our rash guards are made of those fabrics!

-A major step in the fight to protect marine life from ghost nets is to create a market for the rPET made from them, and that’s what we hope our rash guards will do — in addition, of course, to protecting you from the sun’s rays and your outdoor adventures!
+A major step in the fight to protect marine life from ghost nets is to create a market for the recycled material made from them, and that’s what we hope our rash guards will do — in addition, of course, to protecting you from the sun’s rays and your outdoor adventures!
 We hope you’ll join us in the movement to encourage the recovery of ghost nets!